 Best Inline Water Filter Reviews

-The package for the Basic Filter includes the filter head with the built-in bracket, along with the mounting screws you need.
+The package for the Basic water filter includes the filter head with the built-in bracket, along with the mounting screws you need.
 This also comes with the RC-EZ-1 filter, which can remove the bad taste and smell you may have with your drinking water.
 It’s especially effective in removing the taste and smell of chlorine.

 However, you can also get the RC-EZ-3 replacement filter, which also removes the sediment, lead, and cysts in the water.
 The most advanced replacement filter you can get is the RC-EZ-4, which also deals with chloramine taste and smell, and filters out MTBE (a controversial gasoline additive), VOCs (volcanic organic compounds), and mercury.
 If you want to get these more advanced filters at the start, you can instead opt for the IC-EZ-3 or -4.

 In addition, when it’s time to replace the filter you won’t have any trouble either.
-The filter has a twist-in, twist-off mechanism so you won’t have to deal with any messes.
+The water filter has a twist-in, twist-off mechanism so you won’t have to deal with any messes.
 You don’t need wrenches and other tools either.
 You just need to twist the mechanisms by hand and you’re good to go.

-To start with, this uses an innovative filtration system that’s different from the reverse osmosis model that’s very common among water filtration systems.
+To start with, this uses an innovative system for filtration that’s different from the reverse osmosis model that’s very common among water filtration systems.
 Some people don’t like reverse osmosis models because they can also filter out essential minerals in the water.
 While it’s true that you can get these essential minerals from your meals, removing all the minerals tend to make your drinking water somewhat less healthy.
-With this filtration system, you can still get the magnesium, potassium, and calcium from your drinking water.
+With this system, you can still get the magnesium, potassium, and calcium from your drinking water.

 This is also 99.9% effective for chlorine and other certain contaminants.
 In addition, it can filter out carcinogens, mercury, chromium 6, heavy metals, and lead.
 It can also remove bad tastes and smells.